mrkiddo/todo/README.md

 1. Download the file and unzip the folder "todo" under Mac OS X
 2. Open Terminal and type following command*.
-`ionic build ios` then `ionic run ios` The app will run on a iOS simulator.
+First, use `cordova platform add ios`, then `ionic build ios` followed by `ionic run ios` The app will run on a iOS simulator.
 Besides, you can test on the browser `ionic serve`

   *Here assume you already install ionic/cordova cli as well as XCode.